Bucky24/react-canvas-map/README.md

 ## LayerText

 This component details text that should be drawn on a given layer.
+It must be a child of a `Layer`.

 ### Parameters